 The library was in what is now the upstairs reading room, with an entrance by way of the winding staircase in the turret.
-The main room below it was rented, first to a jewelry story and later (after 1926) to a clothing store.
-The store’s door was in the middle, still marked by the stone arch.
+The main room below it was rented, first to a jewelry store and later (after 1926) to a clothing store.
 At the western end of the building, a second entrance led to a rental apartment upstairs, and the offices of the local newspaper, the Wappingers Chronicle, downstairs.
 The Chronicle also rented the basement for their printing plant.
 The building was lit by gas until 1912, when it was electrified.
-A photograph taken before a hot-water heating system was installed in 1923 shows a wood-burning stove piped into the eastern chimney.

-Grinnell died in 1921 and his will created an endowment fund for the library.
+In 1921, Irving Grinnell passed away and his will created an endowment fund for the library.

-The library was a hundred years old in 1967, and to celebrate, the library took over the remainder of the building and installed carpeting and air conditioning as well as bookshelves and other furniture.
-At this point the Clapp Paintings were collected, restored, and hung throughout the building.
-The upstairs reading room was named in honor of Margaret Mesier Reese and the room we now use for a storytelling room was refurbished by the Kiwanis Club for use as a meeting room.
-What is now the director’s office was a “Music and Arts Room.”
+In 1967, the library turned 100 years old and adopted the remainder of the building.
+At this point, the Clapp Paintings were collected, restored, and hung throughout the building.
+The upstairs non-fiction room was named in honor of Margaret Mesier Reese, and the storytime room was refurbished by the Kiwanis Club for use as a meeting room.
+What is now the director’s office was used as a “Music and Arts Room.”

-In the next decade, the library expanded again when the Aldrich addition was built.
-This comprised what are now the children’s room upstairs, the reference room downstairs, and the community meeting room in the basement, more than doubling the previous floor space.
+In the 1980s, the library expanded again when the Aldrich addition was built.
+This comprised what are now the Children’s Room upstairs, the Reference Room downstairs, and the Community Meeting Room in the basement, more than doubling the previous floor space.

-Grinnell Library’s last remodel was completed in 2008.
-This project included the expansion and replacement of the circulation desk as well as the installation of a new and more energy efficient interior entrance.
-In 2009, the Storytime room was renovated to provide a welcoming environment for the many children and their families that attend our weekly storytimes.
-In 2011 the Turret was transformed from the original spiral staircase, which was not safe for public usage, to a functional and user friendly reading room.
+In 2009, the storytime room was renovated to provide a welcoming environment for the many children and their families that attend our weekly storytimes.
+In 2011, the turret was transformed from the original spiral staircase, which was not safe for public usage, to a functional and user-friendly reading room.